louise m. davies symphony hall

 San Francisco, CA

-The Louise M. Davies Symphony Hall in San Francisco required 40 pounds per square foot wall panels which were the key elements in a major acoustic renovation.
-Designed by Skidmore, Owings & Merrill, the panels were mounted onto massive steel trusses, to “close in” the space around the orchestra and direct the sound to the audience and musicians.
-No two of the 88 panels are the same shape, and some weigh as much as 8,500 lbs.
-K&A solved a significant installation problem by making the panels hollow and light enough to lift inside the building, then filling them with sand after installation.
+The Louise M. Davies Symphony Hall in San Francisco required 40 pounds per square foot of wall panels, the key elements in a major acoustic renovation.
+Designed by Skidmore, Owings & Merrill, the panels were mounted onto massive steel trusses to “close-in” the space around the orchestra and direct the sound to the audience and musicians.
+No two 88 panels are the same shape, and some weigh as much as 8,500 lbs.
+K&A solved a significant installation problem by making the panels hollow and light enough to lift inside the building and then filling them with sand.

 Engineer: Juri Komendant

 General Contractor: Dinwiddie Construction

 Project Management: Stewart Donnell, DCI